ShipChain/engine/README.md

 ##### Redis Locking
 Engine supports the locking of vaults using redis with default connection string `redis://:redis_pass@redis_db:6379/1`.
-We use this when interating with vaults to ensure that changes don't overlap.
+We use this when interacting with vaults to ensure that changes don't overlap.
 In order to use this, set:
  - `REDIS_URL` - With the format `redis://[:password@]host[:port][/db-number][?option=value]`